Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • free test mode on one device with the ability to store up to 15 passwords

-• from $14.99 per year, unlimited devices
+• from $14.99 per year, unlimited number of devices

 Dashlane Password Manager

-One of the leading password managers monitors and changes passwords in one click.
-After installation, the program finds security weaknesses, from time to time offers to change passwords for better data safety.
-When hacked sites are detected, it warns the user to change the password.
-The procedure for changing the password is within a couple of clicks.
-The program stores credit card numbers, bank accounts and even purchase receipts from online stores, details expenses.
+One of the leaders in password managers monitors and changes passwords in one click.
+After installation, the program finds security weaknesses and prompts you to change passwords from time to time for better data security.
+When hacked sites are detected, it warns the user about the need to change the password.
+The password change procedure itself takes just a couple of clicks.
+The program stores credit card numbers, bank accounts, and even purchase receipts from online stores, and details expenses.

 • Ease of changing passwords

-• Security Threat Notice
+• Security Risk Notice

 • Inability to use the program for Apple products